Document Type : Original Research Paper

 Abstract

-Background and Objectives: Artificial intelligence has significantly changed the perspectives and methods of education and learning as a new educational technology.
+and methods of education and learning as a new educational technology.
 A segment of artificial intelligence includes natural language processors that can produce human-like texts, such as AI chatbots.
 Due to their abilities to understand human language and answer users' questions, AI chatbots are recognized as important tools for education and learning.
 However, because the use of AI chatbots in education is still a recent development, there are currently very few studies on the effectiveness of this technology in learning.
-Accordingly, this research aims to examine the effects of AI chatbot-based blended learning in psychology on self-directed learning, student engagement, and critical thinking disposition among 11th-grade female students in the humanities in Zanjan.
+Accordingly, this research aims to examine the effects of AI chatbot-based blended learning in psychology on self-directed learning, student engagement, and critical thinking disposition among 11th-grade female students majoring at humanities in Zanjan.

-Methods: This research was applied in purpose and quantitative in the nature of the collected data.
+Methods: This research was applied in purpose and quantitative with regard to the nature of the collected data.
 It employed a quasi-experimental method with a pre-test and post-test design, involving a control group.
-The statistical population for this study comprised all 11th-grade female students in the humanities in Zanjan.
-A multi-stage cluster sampling technique was used, wherein one public girl’s high school in Zanjan, specifically Roghani Zanjani School, was randomly selected for the study, and two classes of students were assigned to the experimental and control groups.
+The statistical population for this study comprised all 11th-grade female students majoring at humanities in Zanjan.
+A multi-stage cluster sampling technique was used, wherein one public girl’s high school in Zanjan, specifically Roghani Zanjani School, was selected for the study, and two classes of students were assigned to the experimental and control groups.
 The sample consisted of 45 participants, divided into 21 in the experimental group and 24 in the control group.
-Data collection tools included the Self-Directed Learning Questionnaire by Fisher et al. (2001), the Academic Engagement Questionnaire by Reeve and Tseng (2011), and the Critical Thinking Disposition Questionnaire by Ricketts and Rudd (2005).
-The educational intervention spanned 8 sessions, each 90 minutes long, using the Sider software that offers and supports the ChatGPT AI chatbot.
-Given the multi-dimensional nature of all three dependent variables and the implementation of pre-tests, Multivariate Analysis of Covariance (MANCOVA) was utilized, and the pre-test and post-test data were analyzed with SPSS version 26.
+Data collection tools included Self-Directed Learning Questionnaire developed by Fisher et al. (2001), Academic Engagement Questionnaire designed by Reeve and Tseng (2011), the Critical Thinking Disposition Questionnaire devised by Ricketts and Rudd (2005).
+The educational intervention spanned 8 sessions, each lasted 90 minutes, using the Sider software that offers and supports the ChatGPT AI chatbot.
+Given the multi-dimensional nature of all three dependent variables and the implementation of pre-tests, Multivariate Analysis of Covariance (MANCOVA) was utilized, and the pre-test and post-test data were analyzed via SPSS version 26.

 Keywords